BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataValidSimple.md

 # Validating a Simple Data Object

-## Example Test

 The term _valid_, as used here, is about whether a value is of the correct _form_.
 This is as distinguished from the earlier term _equal_, which is about whether the value is _correct_.

-For the values of `id` below, for example, the verifications are whether those values are positive integers.

-Example of usefulness:  creating a new user returns a `User` object with a new `id` value.
+Example of usefulness:  creating a new issue label returns an `IssueLabel` object with a new `id` value.
 The _value_ of the `id` is unpredictable, but it is still useful to verify that it is a positive integer.

+## Example Test

 <code>data_valid_simple_test.rb</code>
 ```ruby